Total disc replacement: History

 The first artificial disc was implanted in 1959, with Swedish surgeon Ulf Fernström publishing a description of his experience implanting a stainless-steel ball bearing into an intervertebral disc space after discectomy in 1966.
 Fernström balls, used in approximately 250 patients, created segmental hypermobility and demonstrated a marked tendency to settle into the vertebral endplates.
 Reports suggest that function, while initially good, degenerated over time.

 During the 1970s, a new concept was introduced: achieving mobility through articulation between the concave and convex surfaces of a multi-component device.
 Designs patented at that time combined metal, ceramic, or other types of elastic bearings with components made of silicone composites, rubber, polyurethane, plastics, or fluid-filled membranes.
 Some designs incorporated balloons, cages, pegs, wire screens, hinged plates, or springs.
 Springs proved to be particularly impractical because they could not withstand biomechanical fatigue tests of stress and strain.

-The first design with wide clinical adoption was the Charité disc replacement, designed by East German scientists: two-time Olympic champion in women's artistic gymnastics Karin Büttner-Janz and Kurt Schellnack, a doctor, engineer, and professor—both of whom were affiliated with the Charité Center for Musculoskeletal Surgery at the Medical University of Berlin[2].
+The first design with wide clinical adoption was the Charité disc replacement, designed by East German scientists: two-time Olympic champion in women's artistic gymnastics and physician Karin Büttner-Janz and Kurt Schellnack, a doctor, engineer, and professor—both of whom were affiliated with the Charité Center for Musculoskeletal Surgery at the Medical University of Berlin[2].
 First implanted in 1984, the disc had a biconvex polyethylene nucleus within a radiopaque metal ring that interfaced with two cobalt-chromium-molybdenum alloy endplates, which were coated with calcium phosphate.
 Approved for use in the United States in 2004, after a 4-year clinical trial, Charité was removed from the market by 2012.

 The second disc replacement to achieve wide clinical use was the prodisc total disc replacement; it continues to have worldwide use today.
 Designed by French orthopedic spine surgeon Thiery Marnay, M.D., in the late 1980s, early implantations of the prodisc device began in 1990, with a 7-11 year follow-up published in 2005.
 After implementing design changes to the bone-facing endplate, and after a clinical study in the United States, the new design was made available worldwide.
 In October 2001, as part of the FDA trial, Jack Zigler, M.D., a spine surgeon at Texas Back Institute in Plano, Texas, performed the first prodisc L artificial disc replacement in the United States.